Musselburgh railway station: Facilities

 Both have waiting shelters, CIS screens and customer help points.
-Platform 2 also has a self-service ticket machine in its shelter, to allow intending passengers to purchase prior to travel or collect pre-paid tickets (the station is otherwise unstaffed).
+Platform 2 also has a self-service ticket machine in its shelter, to allow intending passengers to purchase prior to travel or collect pre-paid tickets; the station is unstaffed.
 Train running information is also provided via automatic announcements and timetable posters.
 Step-free access is available to each platform.

 Services

-Monday to Friday daytimes there is an hourly service westbound to Edinburgh (with peak-time services carrying on to Haymarket) and eastbound to North Berwick.
-On evenings and weekends there is an hourly service in each direction.
-On Monday to Saturdays there is a bi-hourly and late night limited stop service that runs from Edinburgh Waverley to that stops at Musselburgh.
+ScotRail operates the following service in trains per hour (tph):